Xanderlicious/mkdocs/docs/entrypoints.md

 For services that run on the same host where traefik is installed, this is done with the use of Traefik Labels.

 Below is an example section of the docker-compose file for Navidrome showing the different labels I have configured.
-You can see the third one in the list is for "entrypoint" and its been specified as "websecure-int"
+You can see highlighted in the list is where the entrypoint to use is specified.

 ```yaml hl_lines="4"
 labels: